 But when you dig a little deeper, there isn’t much scientific research that suggests that the two conditions are connected.
 So what’s the deal?
 While it’s hard to say how (or if) either one causes the other, we’ve answered a few critical questions to make the relationship between them a little less confusing.

-Are migraines and sleep apnea related?
+Are migraine and sleep apnea related?

 According to the American Migraine Foundation, people living with this condition are between two to eight times more likely to experience sleep disorders.
 That answers our question, right?
 Well, not exactly.